ThePhD/sol2/docs/source/features.rst

 * One of the older frameworks, but has many people updating it and providing "deboostified" versions
 * Strange in-lua keywords and parsing to allow for classes to be written in lua
 	- not sure if good feature; vendor lock-in to that library to depend on this specific class syntax?
+* Comprehensive lua bindings (can even bind "properties")
+* Wonky table support: no basic conversion functions on ``luabind::object``; have to push object then use lua API to get what you want

 lua-api-pp -